bpark/ignite-segmentation-plugin/README.md

 # ignite-segmentation-plugin
 This is a simple segmentation plugin for Apache Ignite, as Apache Ignite does not provide any segmentation plugin implementation.

-This plugin provides a basic segmentation implementation based on Javas InetAddress isReachable implementation.
+This plugin provides a basic segmentation implementation based on Java InetAddress isReachable implementation.

 ## Configuration